-The Authority takes a risk-based approach to compliance.
-This approach focusses on the risks that arise from non-compliance, and uses an assessment of those risks to guide the selection of compliance tools to be used, and the deployment of resources to minimize risk and maximize compliance.
+RPRA's risk-based approach to compliance focuses on the risks that arise from non-compliance and uses an assessment of those risks to guide the selection of compliance tools to be used and the deployment of resources to minimize risk and maximize compliance.
 A risk-based approach allows for appropriate priority setting and efficient allocation of resources, a more efficient recovery of regulatory costs from regulated entities, and provides a basis to measure and improve performance.